How do you turn Vegetarian Enchiladas into an evening?

 A few days ago I prepared dinner for a friend on her way to Cuba.
 Although she will certainly have fabulous and authentic Cuban food while she’s there, I wanted to make a Latin American dish to celebrate her upcoming trip.
 I decided to make Vegetarian Enchiladas since they are tasty, healthy and comforting.

 As Vegetarian Enchiladas may be prepared in advance, reducing the effort needed when company arrives, they are ideal for a mid-week supper.
-Weeknight suppers should require less preparation, even if you work from home.
+Dishes requiring less preparation are ideal for entertaining guests for a weeknight supper, even if you work from home.

-Well, making them in advance was my original plan.
-In the end, however, my afternoon was busier than expected.
-At least my appetizers as well as parts of my main course and dessert were prepared by the time my guest of honor arrived.
-At that point nothing else could be done except go with the flow.
-Our evening changed from a sit-down dinner to a cooking workshop, everyone helping out.
+Well, although I originally planned to make them in advance, my afternoon was busier than expected.
+I therefore had to improvise.
+Fortunately, I prepared my appetizers as well as parts of my main course and dessert by the time my guest of honor arrived.
+Our sit-down dinner became a cooking workshop with everyone helping out.
 The theme of the dinner was tomatoes.

 Evening Cooking Workshop